Cyber Insurance Against Cyberattacks on Electric Vehicle Charging Stations: Case Study

 \section{Case Study}

 The case study is performed using power grid and commercial EVCS data from Manhattan, NY.
 Fig.~\ref{fig:scenario} displays weekly EVCS demand profiles collected as explained in \cite{acharya2020public}.
-Also based on \cite{acharya2020public}, the power grid model is a 7-bus network with 4 load buses (\#3, 4, 5, and 6) and generation resources located at buses \#1, 2, 5, and 7.
+Based on \cite{acharya2020public}, the power grid model is a 7-bus network with 4 load buses (\#3, 4, 5, and 6) and 4 generation resources located at buses \#1, 2, 5, and 7.
+We use this system as a distribution network in this paper.
 The non-EVCS demand profiles at each bus are built based on load distribution curves for New York City published by the New York Independent System Operator (NYISO).
-This distribution network is connected to NYISO at buses \#1 and 7, where we set LMPs using data from \cite{nyiso_LMP}.
-Additionally, generation resources at buses \#2 and 5 have incremental production costs of \$15/MWh and \$10/MWh.
+This distribution network is connected to the NYISO system at buses \#1, 2, and 7, where we set their generation cost as the Locational Marginal Prices (LMPs) obtained from \cite{nyiso_LMP}.
+Additionally, generation resource at bus \# 5 that is operated by the distribution system operator has an incremental production cost of \$10/MWh.